 Students explore American literature thematically and examine how it reflects and shapes literary, political, historical, and cultural developments.
 Each course will focus on a particular theme.
 Possible themes are: protest, war, the Harlem Renaissance, immigration, or American Dreams.
 Previously ENG 267.
-Prerequisite: Successful completion of ESL 100, or placement into ENGL& 101.
+Prerequisite: Successful completion of ENGL 099 or ESL 099, or placement into ENGL& 101.
+Student option grading.